MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 - "Long-Sleeve Logo Jersey, L"

-However, the SQL query does things we don't want.
+However, the SQL query does things we do not want.
 First, it only looks at the FactResellerSales table.
 It ignores the FactInternetSales table.
 Second, it orders the products by order quantity, when we really care about total sales revenue associated with the product, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/most-sold-ai-skill-first-question.png" alt-text="Screenshot showing the first example AI Skill highest sales product question." lightbox="./media/ai-skill-scenario/most-sold-ai-skill-first-question.png":::